 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-The loquat (Eriobotrya japonica) is a tree native to China that’s prized for its sweet, citrus-like fruit.
+The loquat (Eriobotrya japonica) is a tree native to China, in the rose family, that’s prized for its sweet fruit.

 Loquats are small, round fruits that grow in clusters.
 Their color varies from yellow to red-orange, depending on the variety.

 Loquat fruit, seeds, and leaves are packed with powerful plant compounds and have been used in traditional medicine for thousands of years.

 Recent research suggests that loquats may offer a variety of health benefits, including protection against some diseases.

 Here are 7 surprising health benefits of loquats.

 Loquats are low-calorie fruits that provide numerous vitamins and minerals, making them very nutritious.